databendlabs/databend/docs/doc/14-sql-commands/00-ddl/30-user/index.md

 title: User
 ---

-This page provides reference information for the user-related commands in Databend.
+This page provides reference information for the user and role related commands in Databend.

 ## User and Role Management: